NaokiHori/Collision-of-Ellipse/docs/source/main.rst

    :tag: transform coordinate, backward

 Here the center of the fitted circle (evolute) is transformed to the original coordinate system ``(e0_xc, e0_yc)`` to draw the above sketch.
-Obviously we need to first rotate the ellipse and later move the center to the original position, which is taken care of by a function ``rotate_and_shift``.
+Obviously, we need to first rotate the ellipse and later move the center to the original position, which is taken care of by a function ``rotate_and_shift``.

 .. seealso::